 - Use a space between a CSS selector and an opening bracket;

-- Use a space after colon in JSON files.
+- Use a space after the colon in JSON files.

 You always can use existing Visual Composer elements files as a reference.
-These elements comes with a Free version and are available at the GitHub repository.
+These elements come with a Free version and are available at the GitHub repository.

 Once you've finished developing your element and prepared a zip file of your element as per Visual Composer element boilerplate, you are ready to submit it to us.

 After element submission, our development team will carefully review the code and include your element in the Hub to run tests against it.
 If any errors will be found we will provide you with a descriptive list of thing that needs to be fixed.
 After that, the submission process has to be repeated.